Skip to content

 • mcp__memory-work__recall_memory

-Section titled “Custom Instructions for Automatic Memory Usage”
+Section titled “Personal Preferences for Automatic Memory Usage”

-Claude Desktop’s Custom Instructions feature enables automatic, context-aware memory usage without manual prompting on every conversation.
+Claude Desktop’s Personal Preferences field enables automatic, context-aware memory usage without manual prompting on every conversation.

 graph LR